ThalesGroup/scio/docs/src/user_guide/paradigm.rst

 .. image:: /_static/paradigm.png
    :alt: paradigm
+   :title: Paradigm for the design of confidence score functions in scio

 Of course, not all methods implemented in ``scio`` use every components of this diagram.
 In general, think of the *complementary samples* (optional) as slight modifications of calibration samples: compressed, noised, adversarially transformed, etc...
 Finally, note that methods may also use gradient-based information with respect to inputs or model weights, undepicted here.